Internationally Educated MLTs (IEMLTs) are individuals that have completed a formal MLT program of study outside of Canada.

 As per section 31 of the Health Professions Act, applicants who have registered and have been issued a provisional practice permit have 30 days to request a review by Council of this registration decision.

 Bridging programs are refresher courses for individuals who have already completed post-secondary studies in medical laboratory technology and wish to re-enter the workforce and practice their profession again or for individuals who trained outside of Canada and wish to practice their profession in Canada.
 Bridging programs provide support and training needed because of the knowledge gap detected in a CSMLS PLA.
-To learn more about a bridging program offered at The Michener Institute please click here.
+To learn more about bridging programs offered in Canada, click on the following links:

 For information on the national certification exam, please visit the CSMLS website (www.csmls.org) or contact CSMLS at 1.800.263.6277.